 Advanced Directives are documents in which you state your choices about medical treatment or name someone to make decisions or choices about your medical treatment if you are unable to make them for yourself.
-They are called “Advance” Directives because they are signed in advanced to let your doctor and other healthcare providers know your wishes concerning your medical treatment.
+They are called “Advance” Directives because they are signed in advance to let your doctor and other healthcare providers know your wishes concerning your medical treatment.
 Nebraska recognizes two forms of Advanced Directives a living will and Power Attorney for Health Care.

 Do I have to have an advanced directive?

 It is entirely your wish whether you prepare an Advanced Directive.
-Keep in mind that if you choose not to complete an Advanced Directive there is a greater chance that you will receive more procedures and/or treatments than you may want.
+Keep in mind that if you choose not to complete an Advanced Directive there is a greater chance that you will receive more procedures and/or treatments that you may want.

 Power of Attorney

 What is a power of attorney for health care?